AS-Ven/AS-Ven/README.md

 # Who am I ?
 ### Once upon a time, a little guy who try coding and became a creative nightmare !
 #### I'm a french dev student who understood that he can not just think about stupid things but make them real !
-I practice algoritmy on my discord bot S.E.B. and enjoy it a lot.
+I like to practice algoritmy on my projects.

 # 🛠 Skills
 <div align="left">